ShrileshKale/Smart-Covid-19-Tracker/README.md

 Make sure you have alexa custom skills done and you must use ngrok ( which provides public url) endpoint to expose your alexa skills to the internet.

+Finally make sure you have installed all the necessary packages listed in requriment.txt file.

+Be sure that you have installed using pip install Flask-Ask command and If you get any error rleated to cryptography then use this command  pip install cryptography==1.9